Expectations of Directors of the Board of the Social Justice Co-operative

 - reviewing and discussing proposed partnerships with other organizations

 - developing policy and other proposals for the consideration of members and volunteers

 While contributing to these collective responsibilities, there are individual expectations on each board member.
 Generally, it is expected that each board member:

 - Participate in a monthly board meeting.
 This usually requires reading agendas ahead of time, and preparing for any topics to which you will be required to speak

 - Participate in e-mail conversations on a weekly basis.
 In between monthly board meetings, the board does conduct some important conversations and decisions over e-mail.
 Board members can expect to have to reply to such e-mails 2-3 times per week.

-- Attend monthly general membership meetings.
+- Attend a minimum of 4 monthly general membership meetings per annum.
 These are open to all members, and a key opportunity for members to raise and discuss matters of importance to them.
-Board participation in these meeting gives board members a full understanding of the issues and realities of our volunteers and members, ensuring board activity is representative and supportive.
+Board participation in these meetings gives board members a full understanding of the issues and realities of our members and volunteers, ensuring board activity is representative and supportive.

 governance and policy